Shack793/Fundmanagement/README.md

 # https://ifafundmanagement.com/
-A fund management website built for IFA (initiators forex Academy)
+A fund investment website with admin built for IFA (initiators forex Academy)